-- 7.1 The overall site selection process has not been robust, positive or justified, which we addressed in detail in our Regulation 19 representations (and within our answers to questions 6, 11 and 13 above).
-We summarise our position below and update where appropriate: - We consider the developable capacity within the urban areas has been maximised through the SHLAA process but is overly optimistic (as addressed in our responses to questions 3 and 5). - The Green Belt Review methodology is not robust for numerous reasons, most notably the limited scope for differentiation in the ranking of sites; the fact that the objective assessment of Green Belt contribution has been conflated with our other suitability/ deliverability considerations; the fact that the 2016 and 2018 versions of the Review supported the allocation a very different suite of sites without much change in the overall needs/ circumstances; and that the Review fails to appropriately consider public transport connectivity. - The site selection process has not been positive, as has failed to allocate sufficient sites to fully meet development needs with enough of a buffer to provide additional choice and flexibility and to allow for under-delivery; either under the Council's proposed requirement of 486 dpa or our suggested minimum requirement of 570 dpa.
-This is addressed in more detail in our Matter 5 statement, but in short we estimate that based on our proposed requirement the Council will need to allocate land for approximately 2,925 additional dwellings, rising to 4,635 dwellings to provide 20% headroom on the total supply, for the period 2020-2035. - The individual site selections have not been justified, firstly because they do not align with the spatial strategy in respect of distribution (as addressed in questions 11 and 13).
-Secondly, and more importantly, a comparative assessment of the Council's own Green Belt Review and Sustainability Appraisal scores does not clearly elevate the chosen sites over omission sites, such as Burrows Lane, with many allocations scoring similarly and some even lower.
+- 7.1 The overall site selection process has not been robust, positive or justified. which we addressed in detail in our Regulation 19 representations (and within our answers to questions 6, 11 and 13 above).
+We summarise our position below and update where appropriate: - We consider the developable capacity within the urban areas has been maximised through the SHLAA process but is overly optimistic (as addressed in our responses to questions 3 and 5). - The Green Belt Review methodology is not robust for the reasons outlined in our answer to question 6, most notably the limited scope for differentiation in the ranking of sites; the fact that the objective assessment of Green Belt contribution has been conflated with our other suitability/ deliverability considerations; and the fact that the 2016 and 2018 versions of the Green Belt Review supported the allocation a very different suite of sites without much change in the overall needs/ circumstances. - The site selection process has not been positive, as has failed to allocate sufficient sites to fully meet development needs with enough of a buffer to provide additional choice and flexibility and to allow for under-delivery; either under the Council's proposed requirement of 486 dpa or our suggested requirement of 570 dpa.
+This is addressed in more detail in our Matter 5 statement, but in short we estimate that based on our proposed requirement the Council will need to allocate land for approximately 2,925 additional dwellings, rising to 4,635 dwellings to provide 20% headroom on the total supply, for the period 2020-20359. - The individual site selections have not been justified, firstly because as they do not align with the spatial strategy in respect of distribution (as addressed in questions 11 and 13).
+Secondly, and more importantly, a comparative assessment of the Council's own Green Belt Review and Sustainability Appraisal scores does not clearly elevate the chosen sites over omission sites, such as Mill Lane Rainhill, with many allocations scoring similarly and some even lower.
 This strongly suggests the findings of the evidence base have not been carried through to the final site selections, and that there are other factors at play, such as local opposition.
-Finally, our own assessment actually scores the Burrows Lane amongst the most sustainable, and with relatively low green belt contributions.
+Finally, our own assessment actually scores the Mill Lane Rainhill amongst the most sustainable, and with relatively low green belt contributions.

-&lt;sup>10 These figures may change once our final Matter 5 Statement is submitted later in May, and therefore we may provide updated figures orally at the hearings.
+9 These figures may change once our final Matter 5 Statement is submitted later in May, and therefore we may provide updated figures orally at the hearings.